-2022 Insured HMOs
+2023 Insured HMOs

-The following fully insured HMOs are offered by Citi for 2022 in each state.
+The following fully insured HMOs are offered by Citi for 2023 in each state.
 The inclusion of an HMO in a state list does not mean that the option is available throughout the state.
 Your eligibility to participate in one of the HMOs offered is based on your home zip code.
 You can determine whether the HMO is available where you live by contacting the HMO.

-To view the HMO Summaries of Benefits Coverage (SBCs), please visit https://citibenefits.com/Forms-and-Documents.
+To view the HMO Summaries of Benefits Coverage (SBCs), please visit citibenefits.com/Forms-and-Documents.
 For more information on plan coverage details, contact your HMO.

-НМО Contact Information Health Plan Hawaii Plus (HMSA) 1 (808) 948-6372 1 (808) 948-5060 (Annual Enrollment information) www.hmsa.com Kaiser FHP of California - Northern 1 (800) 464-4000 http://my.kp.org/citigroup https://california.kpvr.org/ Kaiser FHP of California - Southern 1 (800) 464-4000 http://my.kp.org/citigroup https://california.kpvr.org/ SelectHealth (Utah and part of Idaho) > 1 (800) 538-5038 > www.selecthealth.org
+нмо Contact Information Health Plan Hawaii Plus (HMSA) 1(808) 948-63721(808) 948-5060 (Annual Enrollment information)hmsa.com Kaiser FHP of California - Northern 1 (800) 464-4000my.kp.org/citigroupcalifornia.kpvr.org/ Kaiser FHP of California - Southern 1 (800) 464-4000my.kp.org/citigroupcalifornia.kpvr.org/ SelectHealth (Utah and part of Idaho) 1 1 (800) 538-5038selecthealth.org